 Since March 2015, over 2,300 people have joined the HF International Patient Registry at CoRDS.
-We now have a valuable dataset for researchers to study and a new research paper has just been published: “Disease Symptomatology and Response to Treatment in People with Idiopathic Hypersomnia: Initial Data from the Hypersomnia Foundation Registry”.* The full-text of this research paper is available FREE via this link until November 5, 2020, so download the PDF now!
-Our article summarizes the key findings of the research and what we have learned from it about idiopathic hypersomnia symptoms and treatments.
+We now have a valuable dataset for researchers to study and a new research paper has just been published: “Disease Symptomatology and Response to Treatment in People with Idiopathic Hypersomnia: Initial Data from the Hypersomnia Foundation Registry”.* Our article summarizes the key findings of the research and what we have learned from it about idiopathic hypersomnia symptoms and treatments.

 The research team was led by Dr. Lynn Marie Trotti, Chair of the Hypersomnia Foundation’s Medical Advisory Board.
 Rounding out the team are several faces familiar to the Hypersomnia Foundation community: